BossElijah/raycast-extension-ipa-translator/README.md

 - Create a tsx file with the name set in `package.json`.
 Ideally copy one of the other languages' file and  modify the `language` prop sent to the `<CustomForm>` component.
 - Add a case with your language in the language switch statement in `src/util.ts`.
+- Add your new language to the top of this file amongst all the other languages.
 - Test that the command exists and works!